jansindl3r/Glyphs-Scripts/README.md

 - *Copy masters to Background*
 - *Glyphs with Transformed Components*
 - *Remove empty paths from selected glyphs:* Sometimes paths have 0 nodes
-- *Save Stroked Shapes to a Layer:* Saves the stroked shapes to a new layer with the suffix ".stroke-source".
+- *Save Stroked Shapes to a Layer:* Saves the stroked shapes to a new layer with the suffix `.stroke-source`.
 If this layer already exists, it will be used to generate the master layer.
 - *Tab with open corner glyphs*